m4ss1m0g/DockerCompose_SqlServer_AlwaysOn/README.md

 ## Know issues

-- When creating the Always On cluster with the SSMS UI the generated address contains the `.DOMAIN` suffix that must be removed
+- When creating the Always On cluster with the SSMS UI, generated address contains the `.DOMAIN` suffix that must be removed
-- The linux version of SQL Server don't have the _Managent Plan_.
+- The linux version of SQL Server don't have the _Managent Plan UI_.
 See [here](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-release-notes?view=sql-server-2017#known-issues)